A Grower’s Guide to Cultivating Psilocybe Mushrooms Indoors

-If you want to see a video tutorial covering the same content as this article, or are looking to source growing equipment, supplies, cultured genetics, or magic mushroom kits, check out our How to Grow Mushrooms Course and Grow Kit for everything you need to get started.
+Please note that Spores Lab supplies are only available to Canadians.
+If you’re based in the USA and would like to see a video tutorial covering the same content as this article, or are looking to source growing equipment, supplies, cultured genetics, or magic mushroom kits, check out our How to Grow Mushrooms Course and Grow Kit for everything you need to get started.

 Remember to always look for reputable sources, as some mushroom spore sellers on Amazon have been known to deliver contaminated materials.
 Whoever you choose, whatever species of mushroom you choose—truffles, pleurotus, morels, or psilocybe cubensis—remember to have fun and release the expectation of perfection.
 As a first time grower, you may face a few challenges, but the fruit is worth the labor.